gkirchhoff32/ARSENL_backscatter_experiments/scripts/README.txt

 	(E) Once running, the script will loop through each file of datasets with different OD values, choose the optimal fit for each profile, then evaluate the fit against a high-fidelity dataset (i.e., minimal deadtime impact) (e.g., high-OD retrieval).
 The script will save relevant outputs (e.g., OD values, forward model, time vector) that can be used in future processing and are used in scripts like "plot_eval_loss.ipynb", for example.

+	(F) To compare deadtime vs. Poisson model, make sure to run this whole sequence twice.
+The first with the 'include_deadtime' variable set to 'True' (deadtime model) and the second with it set to 'False' (Poisson model).

+(3) Plotting evaluation loss results

+	"plot_eval_loss.ipynb"

+	(A) Make sure you can run iPython notebooks (e.g., Jupyter).
+Set 'load_dir' variable to directory path.
+This should be the same as the 'save_dir' variable path in "evaluation_high_OD_iterate_vX" you set.
+If you ran "evaluation_high_OD_iterate_vX" twice (for the Poisson and the deadtime models) then you should set the file names for their outputs as the 'df_dtime' and 'df_pois' variables e.g., 'eval_loss_dtimeTrue_order4-14_shots1.00E+05.csv' and 'eval_loss_dtimeFalse_order4-14_shots1.00E+05.csv'.

+	(B) Run cells to generate plots.